About the Program

 How it works

 Upon discovering that livestock has been injured or killed by wildlife, a producer must notify their municipality (or OMAFRA, if in an area without a municipal organization) within 48 hours.
 Within three days of receiving notification, a livestock investigator will investigate the damage to confirm it has been caused by wildlife and to determine what amount of compensation should be paid.
-The investigator will then submit a written report to the municipality, the producer and OMAFRA.
+The investigator will then submit a written report to the municipality, the producer and OMAFA.
 If there is sufficient evidence to substantiate the predation event a payment will be issued by your municipality using the average Ontario market price for that class of animal as reported by BFO.
-OMAFRA will provide written notification to the producer and the municipality of the application assessment results, including any compensation value assigned.
+OMAFA will provide written notification to the producer and the municipality of the application assessment results, including any compensation value assigned.

 If a producer does not agree with the written results of his or her assessed application, he or she may request, in writing, an appeal of the decision.
 A written request for an appeal must be received by the program administrator within 20 business days of the date indicated on the notification letter.
 A fee of $25, in the form of a cheque or money order payable to "Minister of Finance," is also required to process the appeal request; however, the fee will be refunded if the director makes a decision that favours the owner's position.